 Our school focuses on Google Suite for the academic portion of technology.
-Our students 2nd - 8th grade students have one-to-one Chromebooks and Preschool through 1st grade have access to our computer lab multiple times a week.
+Our 2nd - 8th grade students have one-to-one Chromebooks and Preschool through 1st grade have access to our computer lab multiple times a week.

 We teach Google Classroom, Gmail/email etiquette, and other google products that will help with papers, research projects, and presentations within their curriculum.
 This includes google slides, google sheets and google docs as well as folder structures for organization within google drive.

-Our students love TinkerCAD and we do have a 3D printer.
+Our junior high students love TinkerCAD and we do have a 3D printer.
 This is a topic that students like to focus on and our students have presented on this topic at an annual S.T.E.A.A.M. conference.

 Lego Stop Motion Animation is another one the students really like to do in groups.